requarks/docs-legacy/prerequisites.md

 Wiki.js is cross-platform (Windows, Linux and Mac) and does not depend on any paid commercial product / service.

+# System

-While Wiki.js runs on pretty much any platform that supports the requirements below, the following environments are recommended and more thoroughly tested:
+While Wiki.js runs on pretty much any platform that supports the requirements below.
+However, the following environments are recommended and more thoroughly tested:

 - Ubuntu Server 14.04 LTS / 16.04 LTS
 - Windows Server 2012 R2

+**CPU:** Run perfectly fine on a single CPU core machine.
+However, to maximize Wiki.js background agent feature, using 2 cores is recommended.

+**RAM:** Wiki.js uses between 100-200MB of RAM.
+While Wiki.js itself can run with only 512MB of RAM, you will not be able to install and compile the dependencies.
+You need a minimum of 1GB just to install the dependencies.

+**Disk Space:** Wiki.js requires about 300MB of disk space when including the dependencies.
+The actual total space needed for your installation depends on the content and most importantly, the uploads.
+A wiki with only text content will only use a few megabytes, even for thousands of articles.
+However, if you start adding images, documents, videos, etc., you must plan required disk space accordingly.

+# Software
-# Node.js
+## Node.js

 Node.js is a JavaScript runtime built on Chrome's V8 JavaScript engine.
 Node.js uses an event-driven, non-blocking I/O model that makes it lightweight and efficient.